dontKnew/cheatsheet/android-studio/readme.md

 Q2.
 Recommended action: Update this project's version of the Android Gradle plugin to one that supports 34, then update this project to use compileSdkVerion of at least 34.
 - **Solution :** build.gradile : compileSdk 33 to 34 & deafultConfig.targetSDK 33 to 342

+Q3.
+Cpp folder not showing but cpp showing
+-- **Solution:** refresh linking c++ project - run this from menu

 ## Do you want to install Haxm in Android Studio ?